The Fresh Prince of Bel-Air: Development

 Andy Borowitz and his wife, Susan, are credited as the series' creators.
 Andy Borowitz, who was on a contract with NBC, was selected by Tartikoff to write the pilot.
 He based Will's cousins on Quincy Jones's daughters, and named Carlton after his friend Carlton Cuse.
 In 2015, he remarked that "it was written and taped in about three weeks, start to finish, and somehow it worked.
 It was just an explosion of really good luck."

 The pilot episode began taping on May 1, 1990.
 Season 1 first aired in September 1990, and ended in May 1991.
 The series finale was taped on Thursday, March 21, 1996, and aired on Monday, May 20, 1996.

 The theme song "Yo Home to Bel Air" was written and performed by Smith under his stage name, The Fresh Prince.
 The music was composed by Quincy Jones, who is credited with Smith at the end of each episode.
 The music often used to bridge scenes together during the show is based on a similar chord structure.

+In seasons 1, 5 and 6, the credits would be played over still frames from the episode that aired and was accompanied by an instrumental version of the main theme that played in the background.
+In seasons 2–4, the music and stills were dropped, and the credits were now played over bloopers from the episode.

+The series also occasionally touches on serious social issues, such as child abandonment, racial profiling, gun ownership, substance use disorder, driving under the influence, social inequality, mortality rate, interracial marriage, sexism, age disparity in sexual relationships, white privilege, police brutality, African-American history, social justice, body shaming, ageism, judgement, sex education, grief, and leaving the nest.

 Crossovers and other appearances

 During the fall 1991–1992 season, NBC gained two hit television shows to anchor their Monday night lineup (Blossom aired immediately after The Fresh Prince of Bel-Air).
 To gain popularity between the two shows, Will Smith appeared in the Blossom episode "I'm with the Band" as himself under his rap stage name, The Fresh Prince.
 That same season, Karyn Parsons appeared in the Blossom episode "Wake Up Little Suzy" as Hilary Banks.
 Parsons also appeared in the Patti LaBelle sitcom Out All Night as Hilary.

+James Avery had a short cameo as "the father from Fresh Prince" on Family Matters, at the end of the episode "Scenes from a Mall".
+He appears during the credits in a blooper scene where he surprises Reginald VelJohnson on set.

-In the House and Fresh Prince were both executive-produced by Winifred Hervey, David Salzman and Quincy Jones.
+In the House and Fresh Prince were both executive-produced by Winifred Hervey (who served as the latter series' showrunner for its second and third seasons), David Salzman and Quincy Jones.
 During the second season's first episode, Alfonso Ribeiro and Tatyana Ali appeared as their Fresh Prince characters (Carlton and Ashley Banks) in the crossover episode "Dog Catchers".
 Later that season, James Avery (Phillip Banks) appeared as a mediator in the episode "Love on a One-Way Street".